api3dao/old-api3-docs/docs/ois/v1.4/processing.md

 example creates an Airnode endpoint named `endpointThatSumsWith1000` with a parameter named `numberToSum`.
-Because there isn't an [operation field](ois.md#_5-2-operation) defined for this Airnode endpoint, a call to an API provider operation will not be made.
-The Airnode will instead perform a single specification defined in the [preProcessingSpecifications](ois.md#_5-9-preprocessingspecifications) array.
+Because there isn't an [operation field](ois.md#_5-2-operation) defined for this Airnode endpoint, a call to an API will not be made.
+The Airnode will instead execute a single specification defined in the [preProcessingSpecifications](ois.md#_5-9-preprocessingspecifications) array.

 - A requester passes the number `5` in the parameter named `numberToSum`.